-How Gold Function as a Safe Haven Asset in a Gold IRAJohnathan Douglas
+How Gold Functions as a Safe Haven Asset in a Gold IRA

 The future of our economy is uncertain.
 At the end of last month, the Dow broke 20,000 points for the first time ever, but many financial experts warn that this is only a harbinger of serious downturn to come.